jmcvetta/jmcvetta.github.io/source/_posts/2013-08-30-continuous-integration-for-go-code.markdown

 Let's look at how to set up a CI pipeline for open source software written in [Go](http://golang.org).
-All the services mentioned here are free (like beer) when used for free (like freedom) software projects.
+All the services mentioned here are free (like beer) when used for Free (like freedom) Software projects.

 # Create project